REWRITE™

 Who's running this.

-I'm a therapist specialising in maternal mental health.
+I'm a therapist and coach, specialising in maternal mental health.
 And I need to tell you something I didn't tell anyone for a very long time.

 Year 3 of motherhood broke me.